 Super Bowl Food Statistics to Know

-Super Bowl Sunday may not be the holiday that brings in the most restaurant sales; that’s still reserved for Mother’s Day.
-However, for pizzeria and fast casual restaurants specifically, this Sunday could be the busiest day of the year.
+Super Bowl Sunday is not the holiday that brings in the most restaurant sales, however for pizzeria and fast casual restaurants this Sunday may shape up to be the busiest day of the year.

 From the AFC East to the NFC West, Americans across the country are waiting at the ready to see who will take home the Vince Lombardi Trophy this Sunday.

-Check out our list of the best restaurants and bars in the 20 biggest cities across the country to eat at, drink at, or order out from during Super Bowl LII.
+Check out our list of the best restaurants and bars in the 20 biggest cities across the country to eat at, drink at, or order out from during Super Bowl LIII.

-16 Super Bowl Ideas for Bars and Restaurants
+6 Super Bowl Strategy & Promotion Ideas for Bars and Restaurants

-Buffalo Wild Wings, unexpectedly, experiences a giant increase in sales on Super Bowl Sunday.
+Buffalo Wild Wings experiences a giant increase in sales on Super Bowl Sunday.
 According to Geoff Williams of Forbes, BWW sells approximately 6,000 wings on a typical weekend.
 But over Super Bowl weekend, that number jumps to 13,500.
 And this year, the chain will offer free wings if the Super Bowl goes into over time.

 How can fast casual restaurants compete with the Buffalo Wild Wings of the world this weekend?
 And how are full service restaurants getting creative — or celebrating a well-deserved day off?